 Wayne Reaud Public Interest Scholarship

-The Wayne Reaud Public Interest Scholarship covers full tuition and fees for three years and includes a $6,000 stipend for public interest legal work during one summer.
+The Wayne Reaud Public Interest Scholarship covers full tuition and fees for three years and includes a $6,000 stipend to work with a non-profit legal organization or public defender office in the scholar’s first or second summer.
 This prestigious scholarship, inaugurated in spring 2018, is awarded to an entering student with strong academic credentials, demonstrated commitment to public service, leadership abilities, financial need, and an intent to provide legal assistance to under-served individuals or groups following graduation.
 The scholar is selected through a competitive process in the spring.

 The Wayne Reaud Public Interest Scholars are expected to be ambassadors for public interest at the Law School.
 They participate in the Justice Center’s student advisory board starting their 1L year and are immediately part of the Law School’s vibrant community of students, faculty, and alumni who are committed to the public interest.
 The recipient profiles on this page and the alumni profiles elsewhere on this website convey the breadth of clinics, pro bono, internships, and other opportunities available to our students as well as where they go after graduation.

 The scholarship is endowed by a generous gift from the Reaud Charitable Foundation and is designed to help bring outstanding students interested in public service to Texas Law.